theserverlessway/aws-baseline/stack-sets/README.md

 For a complete documentation of all available stack-set commands in formica check out the [`Commands Reference`](https://theserverlessway.com/tools/formica/commands/)

+The Makefile in this folder also contains commands to diff and update all stack-sets and add-instances currently missing.
+With `make diff-stack-sets`, `make update-stack-sets` and `make add-stack-set-instances` accordingly you can go through all StackSets and deploy them.
+Please be careful when using these commands.

 For individual documentation on each stack please consult the `README.md` in each of the stack directories.

 ## Execution Role